 To implement the EM algorithm for learning, section (23.3.1), we require terms such as $p(h_t, h{t-1}|v{1:T})$.
-These can be obtained by considering the Factor Graph.
-Alternatively we derive an explicit recursion as follows:
+These can be obtained for example by message passing on a factor graph.
+If one used the junction tree approach to perform smoothed inference, the pairwise marginals are contained in the cliques, see fig (23.4b).
+Alternatively, an explicit recursion is as follows: